 2d.
 If you have indicated that your project is not on budget, and/or you want to re-allocate funds, please give details below.

-2e.
-Please confirm that your engineers have completed the online pre-project questionnaire

-☐ Yes: pre-project questionnaires have been completed

-☐ No: pre-project questionnaires haven’t yet been completed

-☐ Partially: some have been completed but not all

-2f.
-If your engineers haven’t yet completed the pre-project questionnaires, please provide an approximate date below for when this will happen

-2g.
-Have you used or shared any This is Engineering content during your project so far?

-☐ Yes

-☐ No

-If no, do you intend to?

-☐ Yes

-☐ No

-If no, please tell us a bit about why not:

 Many thanks for completing your Interim Project Report.

 Please get in touch to discuss potential visit dates with the Public Engagement team in the coming weeks via engagement@raeng.org.uk in the coming weeks.